-7.2.5.1 Foreign Nationals - The UW employs or contracts with foreign nationals to work on scientific projects.
+- 7.2.5.1 Foreign Nationals The UW employs or contracts with foreign nationals to work on scientific projects.
 Therefore, who is selected to work on a project may be just as important as what the project is to determine its export control needs.
-These persons could be:

-- 7.2.5.1.1 Research partners (collaborators). - 7.2.5.1.2 Project staff. - 7.2.5.1.3 Project contractors. - 7.2.5.1.4 Recipients of project deliverables (items, information, services, data, technology). - 7.2.5.1.5 Vendors (persons or companies supplying equipment, information or data). - 7.2.5.2 Projects with Foreign Parties Foreign parties may: - 7.2.5.2.1 Sponsor research or request services from the UW. - 7.2.5.2.2 Receive subawards or contracts from UW to provide research, information, data or services. - 7.2.5.3 NASA, DOD or DOE Projects Projects funded by NASA, or the Departments of Defense or Energy may have a higher level of export control or proprietary information concerns.
-Public domain information is not subject to export controls; however, proprietary information keeps information out of the public domain increasing its potential for export controls.
-NASA projects may have spaceflight implications, whereas DOD projects may have military implications. - 7.2.5.4 Travel Outside The U.S. Persons traveling outside of the U.S. (for work-related purposes) may present a compliance concern with ExC, embargo or restricted party regulations depending upon the: - 7.2.5.4.1 Countries to which they are traveling. - 7.2.5.4.2 Persons or organizations with which they will be meeting. - 7.2.5.4.3 Type of information, technology or data they will be transferring (through verbal, paper or electronic means). - 7.2.5.4.4 Type of equipment (if any) they take with them.
+These persons could be: - 7.2.5.1.1 Research partners (collaborators). - 7.2.5.1.2 Project staff. - 7.2.5.1.3 Project contractors. - 7.2.5.1.4 Recipients of project deliverables (items, information, services, data, technology). - 7.2.5.1.5 Vendors (persons or companies supplying equipment, information or data). - 7.2.5.2 Projects with Foreign Parties Actions by Foreign parties that may be considered an export: - 7.2.5.2.1 Sponsor research or request services from the UW. - 7.2.5.2.2 Receive subawards or contracts from UW to provide research, information, data or services. - 7.2.5.3 Projects Funded by NASA, DOD, DOE or Defense Contractors Projects funded by NASA, DOD, DOE or defense contractors may have a higher level of export control or proprietary information concerns.
+NASA projects may have spaceflight implications, whereas projects from DOD or defense contractors may have military implications. - 7.2.5.4 Travel Outside the U.S. Persons traveling outside of the U.S. (for work-related purposes) may present concerns with ExC, embargo or restricted party regulations depending upon the: - 7.2.5.4.1 Countries to which they are traveling. - 7.2.5.4.2 Persons or organizations with which they will be meeting.

+7.2.5.4.3 Type of information, technology or data they will be transferring (through verbal, paper or electronic means).

+7.2.5.4.4 Type of equipment (if any) they take with them.